HunterHo07/d3-fe-Travel/README.md

-# JEBSEN TRAVEL & Tours - Cruise Specialists Since 1979
+# Welcome to JEBSEN TRAVEL & Tours

 ![JEBSEN TRAVEL Logo](./public/logo.png)

-## About the Project
+## About JEBSEN TRAVEL

-The JEBSEN TRAVEL & Tours website showcases our luxury cruise vacation offerings and travel packages.
-With over 40 years of experience in the travel industry, we provide exceptional service and unforgettable journeys to destinations around the world.
+JEBSEN TRAVEL & Tours has been Malaysia's premier cruise specialist since our establishment.
+Our website showcases our exceptional cruise vacation offerings and travel packages available to our clients.
+With decades of experience in the travel industry, we provide Malaysian travelers with top-quality service and unforgettable journeys to destinations around the world.

-## Features
+## Our Services

-- Modern, responsive design optimized for all devices
+- Luxury cruise vacation packages tailored to Malaysian travelers
-- Interactive cruise information and booking capabilities
+- Exclusive travel offerings with world-class cruise lines
-- Detailed information about special travel packages
+- Special vacation packages to popular destinations
-- Contact forms and customer service options
+- Personalized travel planning and customer service
-- Team information and company history
+- Malaysia-based travel expertise with global connections

 ## Getting Started